Scorpio: There's Hammocks-R-Us, that's on Third too. You got Put-Your-Butt-There.

 A Severely Specialized Store is a retail outlet that only deals with an incredibly narrow product range, typically one or two items of a very specific type.
-As this trope is almost always invoked due to Rule of Funny, the store's products will be exactly what the protagonists need in their moment of crisis (unless it's closed when they get there).
-How such a business manages to stay in operation, or why the heroes can't just go to a general-purpose merchant, is never raised.
+As this trope is almost always invoked due to Rule of Funny, the store's products will be exactly what the characters need in their moment of crisis (unless it's closed when they get there).
+How such a business manages to stay in operation, or why the character can't just go to a general-purpose merchant, is never raised.

 An infrequent variation is the inverse of this trope — a store that sells everything except for one thing, typically what the protagonists need to solve the current crisis.

 - Smelly Socks includes a trip to the city's socks store, which is so large it can be seen from the river.

-The Discworld novel Going Postal has Dave's Pin Exchange, which sells only pins (pin collecting serving as a parody of stamp collecting), with the owner being very adamant that he doesn't sell nails.
+- The Discworld novel Going Postal has Dave's Pin Exchange, which sells only pins (pin collecting serving as a parody of stamp collecting), with the owner being very adamant that he doesn't sell nails.
 However it's later expanded to Dave's Pin and Stamp Exchange, and by Snuff is Dave's Pin, Stamp and Smell Exchange.
 (Don't ask.)

-Douglas Adams' non-fiction book Last Chance To See recounts his befuddled trip through several of these.
+- Douglas Adams' nonfiction book Last Chance To See recounts his befuddled trip through several of these.

-Inverted in Captain Underpants and the Wrath of the Wicked Wedgie Woman: To help Captain Underpants regain his powers, George and Harold need to get some fabric softener to counteract the spray starch that removed them.
+- Inverted in Captain Underpants and the Wrath of the Wicked Wedgie Woman: To help Captain Underpants regain his powers, George and Harold need to get some fabric softener to counteract the spray starch that removed them.
 They run to a new store that opened nearby, which turns out to be "Everything Except Fabric Softener."

 The store for all your non-fabric-softening needs!

-In an episode of Northern Exposure, Shelly is interested in going to the Mall of America; she mentions that they have a whole store that's just socks.
+- In an episode of Northern Exposure, Shelly is interested in going to the Mall of America; she mentions that they have a whole store that's just socks.
 (This is true in Real Life.
 It's called "Just Socks.")

-Pixelface has an episode where the other characters enter Clairparker's game to do some shopping at the mall.
+- Pixelface has an episode where the other characters enter Clairparker's game to do some shopping at the mall.
 Riley and Romford are looking for sausages and a remote control, respectively.
 They find everything they are after at a store called 'Sausages n' Remote Controls'.

-On early episodes, there was a series of sketches detailing "The Scotch Boutique", which sold nothing but varieties of Scotch Tape.
+- On early episodes, there was a series of sketches detailing "The Scotch Boutique", which sold nothing but varieties of Scotch Tape.
 Apparently, while somewhat of a failure when the store first opened, it apparently started doing major business when a new shopping mall opened up, and all the other local stores needed the tape to hang up their "Out Of Business" signs.

-Played with in the "Cheese Shop" skit, with a store that sells nothing but cheese... only they don't.
+- Played with in the "Cheese Shop" skit, with a store that sells nothing but cheese... only they don't.

 Owner: Yes, sir.

-Owner: No. Not really, sir.
+Owner: (resignedly) No.

-In "The Cycling Tour".
+- In "The Cycling Tour".
 Mr. Pither keeps catching his pump in his trouser leg and crashing.
 At a small village: